Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Scouting provides many opportunities for a boy to learn skills and take part in adventures.
 The Boy Scouts of America will recognize his achievements by awarding badges of rank.
 The first three are Tenderfoot, Second Class, and First Class.
 Next come Star and Life.
 The highest is Eagle.

 He may pass any of the requirements for Tenderfoot, Second Class, and First Class at any time.
-For example, if he fulfills a First Class requirement before he is a Second Class Scout, you or he may check off the First Class requirement as completed.(Inform Mr. Lee Mullins at the next meeting.)
-Though a Scout can advance at their on pace, active scouts will usually earn First Class within a year of joining the troop.
+For example, if he fulfills a First Class requirement before he is a Second Class Scout, you or he may check off the First Class requirement as completed.(Inform Mr. John Land at the next meeting.)
+Though a Scout can advance at their on pace, active Scouts will usually earn First Class within a year of joining the troop.

-Earning badges can be very satisfying.
-However, badges are not the most important part of Scouting.
-Of great value is what the badges represent.
+Earning merit badges can be very satisfying.
+However, merit badges are not the most important part of Scouting.
+Of great value is what the merit badges represent.
 The skills he will master, the wisdom he will gain, and the experiances he will enjoy are what really count.
-The merit badge program provides him the opportunity to meet and work with adult leaders in our community.
+The merit badge program provides him the opportunity to meet and work with Adult Leaders in our community.
 It also introduces him to potential new hobbies and vocations.